lvnacy-obsidian/obsidian-vault-template/plugin-reference/Templater Cheatsheet.md

    ```

 [[#contents]]

+# additional resources

+Here are some links to blog and forum posts, as well as gists to provide context on how to build out more complex automation using the Templater plugin.

+- [Templater Snippets](https://zachyoung.dev/posts/templater-snippets) - a great amount of snippets with brief explanations.
+Useful in understanding how to make use of many of the features of the Templater plugin
+- [Momentjs Docs](https://momentjs.com/docs/#/manipulating/subtract/) - momentjs comes packed with Templater for date manipulations
+- [Obsidian Scripts by Mearman](https://gist.github.com/Mearman/ba5b1bcf746b4e04d12865dc09402016#file-mutate_frontmatter-js) - github gist of a smattering of obsidian scripts for use with Templater

 # conclusion

 This guide provides a comprehensive overview of the Templater plugin for Obsidian.
 By understanding and utilizing the functions and examples provided, you can create powerful templates to automate tasks and enhance your note-taking experience.